 Civil all-weather helicopter Ка-32А11ВС with coaxial rotor scheme was developed by Kamov design bureau (part of Russian Helicopters Holding Company).
 Serial production of Ka-32A11BC is carried out by JSC Kumertau Aviation Production Enterprise (KumAPE).
 Currently over 140 rotorcraft have been produced, operating in over 30 countries all over the world.
 The coaxial rotor scheme provides the helicopter with several critical stabilization and maneuverability improvements, especially for fire extinguishing missions.
 The configuration of Ka-32A11BC equipment features over 40 options.

-Photos courtesy of JSC “Russian Helicopters” / Rostec State Corporation.
+All photos courtesy of JSC “Russian Helicopters” / Rostec State Corporation.
 “Russian Helicopters” press materials were used.